Rhedhead0621/hw3_hojdila/Welcome_Read_Me_First.md

 - Be able to launch the chatbot from an html document

+Personal learning:

 - Learn more about markdown and html formatting

 https://htmlcheatsheet.com/css/

+Chatbots can also store the "conversations" for further learning and analyzing topics for enhanced customer service (what are the highest ranking questions, issues, topics, etc.)